BlankerHans/bachelor_thesis/README.md

 - For (a) the dependent variable will be the price of Bitcoin.
 - For (b) the dependent variable will be the rolling 30-days-volatility of Bitcoin.
 - For (c)

+For data manipulation and data cleaning I will use Python.
+For statistical regressions I will use R.